Facebook

 Warranty Lifetime warranty

-True, the price of pruning shears can vary.
-But if you only want to spend a few dollars, then the Weichaung pruning shears may tick your boxes.
+The price of pruning shears can vary significantly.
+But if you only want to spend a few dollars, the Weichaung pruning shears may tick your boxes.

-Despite the low price, the blades are high-quality stainless steel.
-They have been heat-treated and are high in hardness, allowing for sharp, quick cutting of small branches up to ½ inch thick in diameter.
+Despite the low price, the blades are made of high-quality stainless steel.
+They have been heat-treated and are high in hardness, allowing for sharp, quick cutting of small branches up to 1/3-inch thick in diameter.

 Pros